adamdlear/calculator/README.md

 ## Inspiration
 While taking my calculus class, there would be times when I would need a calculator to help.
-I tried the native calculator app on MacOS but it didn't have everything I was looking for.
-Often times, the Google calculator would be my best bet, but I still didn't love it.
-Because of this issue, I wanted to create my own calculator application with keys to my desired specification.
+I tried the native calculator on MacOS but I didn't like how it didn't show everything I inputted.
+Oftentimes, the Google calculator would be my best bet, but I still didn't love it because it lacked some of the features the Apple one had.
+Because of this, I wanted to create my own calculator application that blended the best of these two apps.

 ## Process
 I was not familiar with Java GUIs, so I thought it'd be best to watch a tutorial